ivantrj/BookAppSwiftUI/Guides/paywall.md

 > With **Privacy policy** however, you have to write that yourself.
 Feel free to use [Trading Tracker Privacy policy](https://trading-tracker-de3a4.web.app/) and just use your app's name and other details.
 I would suggest to create a page in Notion and make it public via URL which you can then use in your app for **Privacy Policy** button.

 ### 9. Restore purchase
 Restore purchase is also a required functionality for your paywall.
 By not providing this button your app will get rejected!
 Restore purchase serves for users that already purchased the subscription or product and by finishing Restore purchase flow the products and subscriptions should be activated for them.
-Fortuntately, this flow is entirely handled by RevenueCat and is implemented in BookApp so you don't have to really worry about it.
+Fortuntately, this flow is entirely handled by RevenueCat and is implemented in SwiftReads so you don't have to really worry about it.

 > [!IMPORTANT]
 > ### Experimenting with your paywall